Don Welge Memorial Bridge

-The Don Welge Memorial Bridge is a cable-stayed bridge currently under construction across Mississippi River, which will connect Perryville, Missouri and Chester, Illinois using Missouri's Route 51 and Illinois's Route 150.
-It is planned to be the successor to the current Chester Bridge, which was built in 1942 and reconstructed in 1946 after a severe thunderstorm destroyed the main span.
+The Don Welge Memorial Bridge is a cable-stayed bridge across the Mississippi River, which connects Perryville, Missouri and Chester, Illinois using Missouri's Route 51 and Illinois's Route 150.
+It is the successor to the Chester Bridge, which was built in 1942 and reconstructed in 1946 after a severe thunderstorm destroyed the main span.

 The bridge is named after Don Welge, a former Chester resident and longtime advocate for a new bridge for the last 15 years of his life until his death in 2020.
 The first plans for a new bridge were developed in March 2018, and construction began in September 2023.